Drag queen: United Kingdom

 In Renaissance England, women were forbidden from performing on stage, so female roles were played by men or boys.
 The practice continued, as a tradition, when pantomimes became a popular form of entertainment in Europe during the late 1800s to the mid-1900s.
 The dame became a stock character with a range of attitudes from "charwoman" to "grande dame" who was mainly used for improvisation.
 A notable, and highly successful, pantomime dame from this period was Dan Leno.

 Beyond theatre, in the 1800s, Molly houses became a place for gay men to meet, often dressed in drag.
 Despite homosexuality being outlawed, men would dress in women's clothing and attend these taverns and coffee houses to congregate and meet other, mostly gay, men.

 By the mid-1900s, pantomime and the use of pantomime dames had declined, although it remains a popular Christmas tradition.
 The role of the dame, however, evolved to become more about the individual performer.
 Many female impersonators built up their own fan bases and began performing outside of their traditional pantomime roles.

 United States

 Origins

 Drag performance in the United States had its roots in the female impersonations of performers in minstrel shows of the 19th century, followed by female impersonators working in vaudeville, burlesque, and the legitimate theatre in the late 19th century and early 20th century.

-The Pansy Craze was a period of increased LGBT visibility in American popular culture from the late-1920s until the mid-1930s; during the "craze," drag queens – known as "pansy performers" – experienced a surge in underground popularity, especially in New York City, Chicago, Los Angeles, and San Francisco.
+The Pansy Craze was a period of increased LGBTQ visibility in American popular culture from the late-1920s until the mid-1930s; during the "craze," drag queens – known as "pansy performers" – experienced a surge in underground popularity, especially in New York City, Chicago, Los Angeles, and San Francisco.
 The exact dates of the movement are debated, with a range from the late 1920s until 1935.

 The term "pansy craze" was coined by the historian George Chauncey in his 1994 book Gay New York.